 Practice-based PhD research at Winchester School of Art/Southampton University, UK:

-How Can the Curatorial Activate a Micropolitical and Holistic Making of Social Empathy; an Approach on Post-Representational Curation
+How Can the Curatorial Create Spaces and Conditions for Activating a Micropolitical and Holistic Making of Social Empathy; an Approach on Post-Representational Curation

 My practice-based PhD research contributes to the field of contemporary curation –in particular approaching the notion of post-representational curation– with the specific angle of examining how the curatorial can activate a micropolitical and holistic making of social empathy.